 We’ve been lucky to live near a few breathtaking sunflower fields and at the end of every summer, I make a point to visit at least once.
 Sunflowers are the epitome of happy and, like I mentioned yesterday, the world needs a little happy comfort right now.

-In between all of these monthly baking challenges, I challenged myself to something in particular this year: decorating cakes and cupcakes.
+I challenged myself to something in particular this year: decorating cakes and cupcakes.
 Piping intricate designs has never been my forte, but I vowed to improve my skills (or lack thereof) in 2017.
 I started out easy with basic piping tips and you can read about how to use each of them in this post, along with a how-to video.
 I gravitate toward those 5 basic piping tips because they’re simple, inexpensive, and pipe beautiful designs.
 Back in April, we chatted about piping two-toned roses.
 In fact, that was April’s Baking Challenge recipe!
 Since then, I’ve really gotten my feet wet in cupcake and cake decorating.

 What I’m trying to say is this: once I began playing around with different piping tips, my confidence immediately shot up.
 It all started with the courage to TRY.
 Once extremely intimidated by cake and cupcake decorating, I was pleasantly surprised with how EASY it was/is to create beautifully decorated confections.
 And I think you will be too!